 The United States has appeared in 10 FIFA World Cups, including the last seven straight.
 Out of those 10 appearances, they've fallen at the first hurdle on five occasions.
 The most notable exceptions include the first-ever World Cup in 1930 when the side finished third in the 13-team tournament and their run to the 2002 quarterfinals in Japan and South Korea.

-Catalonia, the autonomous community in the northeast of Spain with Barcelona serving as the capital and largest city, has advocated for its independence since the Spanish Civil War.
-With some political and cultural autonomy, as well as prevalent use of the Catalan language, it has also followed suite that the region has its own national football team.
+Catalonia, the autonomous community located in the eastern extremity of Spain with Barcelona serving as the capital and largest city, has advocated for its independence since the Spanish Civil War.
+With some political and cultural autonomy, as well as prevalent use of the Catalan language, it's followed suite that the region has its own national football team.

 However, Catalonia is not affiliated with either FIFA or UEFA, disqualifying them from participating in the World Cup or European Championship.